wp-plugins/easy-wp-latex-lite/readme.txt

 === Easy WP LaTeX ===
 Contributors: manojtd
 Donate link: http://affiliates.thulasidas.com
-Tags: latex, tex, maths, equation, equations, formula, formulas Requires at least: 2.5
+Tags: latex, tex, math, mathematics, equation, equations, formatting, formula, formulas Requires at least: 2.5
-Tested up to: 3.3
+Tested up to: 3.4
-Stable tag: 3.04
+Stable tag: 3.05

 Easy WP LaTeX provides a very easy way to display math and equations in your posts using LaTeX.
 Lets you customize colors and sizes of your equations.